fmarier/hsts-check/README.md

 Requires: [python-requests](http://docs.python-requests.org/en/latest/)

-This script was used in the making of this blog post: TODO
+This script was used in the making of this blog post: <http://feeding.cloud.geek.nz/posts/hsts-scorecard/>